Workshop Gold

 Margaret Mahony

-We walk like drunks on the promenade deck.
-The turquoise sea foams as we watch its hills and troughs.
+as we watch its hills and troughs.

 We step in the salty spill which sprays the ship’s dark walls.
 Rainbow reflections fold and unfold.